National Health Index 2021–2023

 When comparing the index figures, it should be noted that a well-functioning healthcare system may be visible as a higher level of morbidity as diseases are screened, diagnosed and treated efficiently.
 Similarly, work disability is also affected by the availability of health services, which depends on the coverage and extent of occupational healthcare services, among other things.
 In the morbidity index, the regional differences may also be affected by differences in how comprehensively information is obtained from the regions (wellbeing services counties) and how it is transferred to THL’s Care Register for Health Care.

-The dataset of the National Health Index is available from 2017 to 2021.
-The results were first produced for all wellbeing services counties, later in autumn 2023 for municipalities and collaborative areas of wellbeing services counties.
+The dataset of the National Health Index is available from 2017 to 2023 to all wellbeing services counties, municipalities and collaborative areas of wellbeing services counties.
 The data will be updated on an annual basis.

 Source